mediathekview/mediathekviewweb/common/README.md

-this folder contains shared stuff between server and client (like models)
+this folder contains stuff that is neither server nor client specific and can be used by both.